femiguez/apsimx/README.md

 * and/or APSIM (7.x) 'Classic'

+NOTE ON REQUIREMENTS:

-NOTE: with current (Sept 2021) versions of APSIM Next Gen the .NET Core framework is needed to run it from the command line in Mac and Linux.
+* Current (Nov 2021) versions of APSIM Next Gen do not require additional software to run on Mac or Linux.
+The dotnet runtime environment is shipped with the image/package.

+* For current versions (Nov 2021), on Windows, the 'Microsoft Windows Desktop Runtime' 3.1.14 is required.
+The installer also updated GTK3 to 3.24.20 during the installation.

-For older versions of APSIM Next Gen (before Sept 2021) the mono framework is required to run on Mac and Linux (Debian).
+* For older versions of APSIM Next Gen (before Sept 2021) the mono framework was required to run on Mac and Linux (Debian).
 Mono should be installed first (in Mac and Linux).

 **If you are running the latest version of APSIM Next Gen (Sept 2021 or later), you do not need to install the Mono Framework**.